SPOTIFY

 3. Alternate apps: If Spotify did not exist, an overwhelming majority would use YouTube or Apple music, with occasional ones using Pandora and Amazon music.

-Other Notes:
+Other notes:

-B. PERSONAL INTERVIEWS
+B. PERSONAL INTERVIEW HIGHLIGHTS

 Phase I - General Interview

-Phase II – Specific Interview (Podcasts)
+Phase II - Specific Interview

-Conducting the specific interview was very different from the general interview.
+Conducting the specific interview was different from the general interview.
 For the general one, I asked broader questions and was more focused on random information that may or may not be helpful (see “interesting findings” section later on).
-I had no real agenda and was able to listen more on freely.
+I had no real agenda and was able to listen more freely.
 For the interview on podcasts, I asked about their podcast experience in greater detail, including their thoughts and emotions.
-There was more structure to the interview and made it easier to find commonalities between different users since the scope is narrower.
+There was more structure to the interview and made it easier to find commonalities between different users since the scope was narrower.

-C. COMPETITIVE ANALYSIS
+C. COMPETITIVE ANALYSIS HIGHLIGHTS

-Each company has slightly different target audiences so what works for one might not work for another.
-Nonetheless, it is good to see the areas where others do well (as inspiration) and where they do poorly (as opportunities).
+Each company has different target audiences so what works for one might not work for another.
+Nonetheless, it is good to see areas where others do well (as inspiration) and where they do poorly (as opportunities).

-From the interviews (and google search), the three most popular apps people use for podcasts, aside from Spotify, are Apple, Google, and YouTube.
+From the interviews (and google search), the three most popular apps people use for podcasts (aside from Spotify) are Apple, Google, and YouTube.

-EMPATHY MAP
+EMPATHY MAP (SIMPLIFIED)

 Gains